zogzog/cubicweb/doc/book/en/devweb/views/reledit.rst

 ensure edition of the `Person` entity instead (using a standard automatic form) of the association of Company and Person.

-Finally, the `reload` key accepts either a boolean, an eid or an unicode string representing an url.
-If an eid is provided, it will be internally transformed into an url.
+Finally, the `reload` key accepts either a boolean, an eid or a unicode string representing a url.
+If an eid is provided, it will be internally transformed into a url.
 The eid/url case helps when one needs to reload and the current url is inappropriate.
 A common case is edition of a key attribute, which is part of the current url.
 If one user changed the Company's name from `lozilab` to `logilab`, reloading